 SA objectives Short term Med term Long term Description Prob Dir/Ind Rev?
 Cultural heritage, built design and archaeology 16.
 Conserve and enhance the historic and built environment and seek well-designed, resource efficient, high quality built environment in new development proposals which respects local character and distinctiveness. + ++ ++ The policy will support better designed developments in relation to the provision of waste facilities.
-It could give clearer support to reuse of construction materials onsite as indicated in the supporting text.
+The supporting text emphasises the benefits of reuse of construction materials onsite.
 H/L D × Population (antisocial behaviour, crime, litter and graffiti) 17.
 Reduce crime, fear of crime and antisocial behaviour. Ø Ø Ø Not relevant Material assets 18.
 Ensure efficient use of land through safeguarding of mineral reserves, the best and most versatile agricultural lands, land of green belt value, maximising use of previously developed land and reuse of vacant buildings, where this is not detrimental to open space and biodiversity interest. ? ? ?
 The policy does not promote recycling of materials onsite in new developments, which would help to increase the supply and use of secondary aggregates and help to conserve mineral reserves, although this is suggested by the supporting text.
 L D × Summary The policy gives direct support to the waste hierarchy during occupation of new developments.
 This will help to reduce greenhouse gas emissions through greater resource efficiency, and may support the development of new technologies and markets for recycled products.
 Access to recycling facilities will be increased, supporting greater civic responsibility, and the design of housing and other developments will be improved.
-The policy does not explicitly promote recycling of construction and demolition waste onsite although this is suggested by the supporting text.
-This would help to increase the supply and use of secondary aggregates and to conserve mineral reserves, and would help to reduce the need for waste transport.
-Mitigation The pol projects d give exp licit support to the recycling of construction and d demolition was ste onsite in deve lopment
+The policy does not explicitly promote recycling of construction and demolition waste onsite although this is emphasised by the supporting text.
+This will help to increase the supply and use of secondary aggregates and to conserve mineral reserves, and will help to reduce the need for waste transport.
+Mitigation None.